 top of page

-Dr. Jyoti Mathad and Dr. Jennifer Downs discuss why the Women in Global Health Research Initiative was founded and the continued mission of the Initiative.
+Video: Dr. Jyoti Mathad and Dr. Jennifer Downs co-founders of the Women in Global Health Research Initiative, discuss the founding of the Initiative and highlight the ongoing mission driving its work.

 Health and Safety